Clinicians can provide remote patient monitoring services to patients with acute and chronic conditions and for patients with only one disease.

-The Remote Patient Monitoring questions and answers posted here are provided for general informational purposes only and were current as of the publication date.
+The Remote Patient Monitoring reimbursement questions and answers posted here are provided for general informational purposes only and were current as of the publication date.
 Due to the evolving nature of the industry, updated or new guidance and clarifications from the governing agencies and your particular circumstances, your results with insurance billing/reimbursement may vary.
-CENSON Care in no way guarantees or warrants any particular result to be obtained from use of the information on this page.
+CENSON Health in no way guarantees or warrants any particular result to be obtained from use of the information on this page.
 You should consult with your billing provider for the latest information, and for additional codes that have become available during the COVID-19 pandemic.

 Yes.
 Even before the new codes, Medicare already offered separate reimbursement for RPM services billed under CPT code 99091.
 That service is defined as the “collection and interpretation of physiologic data (e.g., ECG, blood pressure, glucose monitoring) digitally stored and/or transmitted by the patient and/or caregiver to the physician or other qualified healthcare professional, qualified by education, training, licensure/regulation (when applicable) requiring a minimum of 30 minutes of time.”

 While industry advocates generally applauded CMS for activating CPT 99091, they recognized how that code fails to optimally describe how RPM services are furnished using current technology and staffing models.
 These are the codes CMS finalized effective in 2019, which do a far better job in accurately reflecting contemporary RPM services.

 The new Chronic Care Remote Physiologic Monitoring codes are: